 - Letters Patent: this is essentially a way of saying the Association has to get the permission of the appropriate government to incorporate.
 It submits an application along with a name search and the fee, and, if the government approves, is issued Letters Patent.
 In order for anything in the Letters Patent to be changed, the Association must apply for Supplementary Letters Patent.
 This is a cumbersome way of doing it, and most of the jurisdictions that require it are looking to change. - Articles of Incorporation: in jurisdictions that permit "incorporation as of right" (meaning no governmental permission is required), a prospective Association simply submits a completed set of Articles of Incorporation along with a name search and the fee, and, as long as there is nothing objectionable about the name, receives one copy of the Articles back, bearing a government stamp or seal, and is thereby incorporated.
-This is much quicker than incorporation by Letters Patent, and grants more freedom to the Association. - Articles of Association: these are essentially the same as Articles of Incorporation.
+This is much quicker than incorporation by Letters Patent, and grants more freedom to the Association.
+The association will also eventually be required to submit the bylaws. - Articles of Association: these are essentially the same as Articles of Incorporation.